SlipknotTN/Dogs-Vs-Cats-Playground/deep_learning/tensorflow/README.md

 #### TFRec creation examples

 Run script from *tensorflow* directory.
-The script get as input argument the full dataset input directory and automatically performs validation split.
+The script get as argument the full dataset train directory and automatically performs validation split.

 SqueezeNet with input images 227x227x3:
 ```